One Dress

 A long time ago, in a state far, far away….

 Is a place that doesn’t exist any more.
 A state where 10 year old children could play outside until late at night, accept candy from strangers and walk to the store all by themselves.
 It isn’t so much that the state is far, far away, but the time that is so far, far away.
-But not everything is as rosy as it seems.
+Yet, not everything is as rosy as it seems.

 “Mom?” called Deanna from her front door.